 - Slowly add in your warm milk mixture

-- Then slowly incorporate the flour, salt and cinnamon for your dough
+Then slowly incorporate the flour, salt and cinnamon for your dough.
+Reading thru this and realize you need something quicker?
+Try our cinnamon roll muffins instead.

 - Knead 4-5 times on a lightly floured work surface and then place it into a dutch oven that has been lightly coated with oil.